boystrange/FairCheck/README.md

-# Fair termination of binary sessions - Artifact
+# Fair termination of binary sessions - artifact

-This is the documentation for `FairCheck`, an implementation of the type system described in the paper *Fair termination of binary sessions* submitted to [POPL 2022](https://popl22.sigplan.org) (submission #30). `FairCheck` reads a program from a script and makes sure that:
+`FairCheck` is an implementation of the type system described in the paper *Fair termination of binary sessions* submitted to [POPL 2022](https://popl22.sigplan.org) (submission #30).
+A draft version of the paper that describes the algorithmic version of the type system on which `FairCheck` is based is [available here](). `FairCheck` parses a distributed program modeled in a session-oriented variant of the π-calculus and verifies that:

-1. There exists a **typing derivation** for each definition in the program using the algorithmic version of the typing rules described in the paper (Section 6).
+1. There exists a **typing derivation** for each definition in the program using the algorithmic version of the type system (Section 6 and Appendix F.1).
 2. Each process definition is **action bounded**, namely there exists a finite branch leading to termination (Section 5.1).
 3. Each process definition is **session bounded**, namely the number of sessions